JackyLee1230/Deadline-Fighter/README.md

 # Deadline Fighter

 A Unity 3D Game developed for COMP3329 Computer Game Design and Programming.

+## Installation Step:

+Simply download the zip file and extract it.
+Then run the executable file **Deadline Fighter**.

+## How to Play

+**Its easy!**<br>
+To get started, simply click Play and New Game.<br>
+You will spawn in with three weapons: a knife, a pistol and an AKM47.<br>
+Explore the map while defending hordes of attacking zombies.<br>
+Purchase new weapons, unlock new area of the map to allow for more flexible and dynamic gameplay.<br>
+Survive for as long as you can and try to get the highest score possible.

 ## Demo

 TBA

 ## Features